 A qualifying taxpayer may claim 50%, 20% or 10% of a contribution (up to $2,000 for single taxpayers, $4,000 for married filing jointly) made toward the retirement plan.

 The deductible amount depends on the qualifying taxpayer’s adjusted gross income (AGI).
-For the tax year 2017, the amounts were as follows:
+For the tax year 2018, the amounts are as follows:

 How does a taxpayer qualify for the Saver’s Credit?